MarcUbb/IR-Controller/README.md

 2. MC saves submitted name and recorded IR-Signal
 3.

+### Programs:

+#### Commands:

+1. play
+  - plays a signal
+2. wait
+  - waits a specific amount of ms
+3. time
+  - plays a signal at the next time a specified time is reached
+4. date
+  - plays a signal the next time a specific date and time is reached
+5. skip
+  - skips a specified amount of days
+6. loop
+  - loops a part of the program a specified amount of times or indefinitely
+7. end
+  - marks the end of a loop

 ### Annotations:
 - #include <WiFiManager.h> in main.cpp otherwise error in library occures